ibm-cloud-docs/sell/service-platform.md

 ### Understanding the {{site.data.keyword.Bluemix_notm}} `context` parameter
 {: #parameter}

 In the previous example, you can see the metadata returned in the `context` parameter.
-The provision context for {{site.data.keyword.Bluemix_notm}} returns the following:
+The context for {{site.data.keyword.Bluemix_notm}} returns the following:

 * **platform**: Identifies the platform as `ibmcloud`

-* **"account_id"**: Returns the ID of the account in {{site.data.keyword.Bluemix_notm}} that is provisioning the service instance.
+* **"account_id"**: Returns the ID of the account in {{site.data.keyword.Bluemix_notm}} that is creating the service instance.

-* **crn**: When a customer provisions your service in {{site.data.keyword.Bluemix_notm}}, a service instance is created and this instance is identified by its {{site.data.keyword.Bluemix_notm}} Resource Name (CRN).
-The CRN is used in all aspects of the interaction with {{site.data.keyword.Bluemix_notm}} including provisioning, binding (creating credentials and endpoints), metering, dashboard display, and access control.
-From an offering provider perspective, the CRN can largely be treated as an opaque string to be used with the {{site.data.keyword.Bluemix_notm}} APIs.
+* **crn**: When a customer creates your service in {{site.data.keyword.Bluemix_notm}}, a service instance is created and this instance is identified by its {{site.data.keyword.Bluemix_notm}} Resource Name (CRN).
+The CRN is used in all aspects of the interaction with {{site.data.keyword.Bluemix_notm}} including creating instances, binding (creating credentials and endpoints), metering, dashboard display, and access control.
+From a product provider perspective, the CRN can largely be treated as an opaque string to be used with the {{site.data.keyword.Bluemix_notm}} APIs.
 It can also be decomposed by using the following structure:

    ```text
    crn:version:cname:ctype:service-name:location:scope:service-instance:resource-type:resource